-The algorithm takes as a starting point the date of cancer diagnosis, as defined by the UKIACR using European Network of Cancer Registries (ENCR) rules.
+The algorithm takes as a starting point the date of cancer diagnosis, as defined by the UK and Ireland Association of Cancer Registries (UKIACR) using European Network of Cancer Registries (ENCR) rules5.
 Routine data immediately prior to this date are examined and a series of rules is used to classify the 'Route to Diagnosis' for each case.
 The routes are categorised in detail by three variables: the end-point, the pathway group, and the start-point.
 These detailed routes have been aggregated into eight broader categories to facilitate analysis.

 It is important to note that patient records being used to describe the route to diagnosis may not have a cancer code assigned to them, as the episodes and attendances will have taken place before a cancer diagnosis has been coded.
 It is therefore not possible to be absolutely certain that the episodes and attendances related to the patient prior to diagnosis were directly related to the process of diagnosis of cancer.
-However the frequency of hospital attendance and admission in the period immediately before diagnosis greatly exceeds the 'background' rate making the assumption that they are related to the cancer diagnosis reasonable.
+However the frequency of hospital attendance and admission in the period immediately before diagnosis greatly exceeds the 'background' rate making the assumption that they are related to the cancer diagnosis reasonable2.